 Emergency irrigation for small-scale farmers: long-term food security

 With over 85% of Malawi's population reliant on small-scale farming, beyond the next 2-4 months, unless interventions are put in place, a significant proportion of Malawi’s population is at risk of facing serious food shortages as a result of COVID-19.
 It is vital that the crop production of small-scale farmers is increased during the ‘winter season’ (May – November) to ensure that food is available on local markets throughout the crisis.

 We are working with District Council Agricultural Officers and farmers' groups to ensure that small-scale farming continues (following safe protocols) over the coming months.
 We are working to ensure that winter cultivation is maximised, providing short-term irrigation and seed and fertiliser packages, to improve the productive capacity of small-scale farmers and to reduce the risk of food insecurity resulting from COVID-19.

 What you can do to support

 Thank you to all of our supporters for enabling us to give Malawi a fighting chance against COVID-19.

 Access to water and sanitation, and positive hygiene behaviour, including handwashing, is now needed more than ever.

-If you would like to support children and communities in rural Malawi to keep themselves safe, then please donate.
+If you would like to invest in future generations, and support children and communities in rural Malawi to keep themselves safe, then please donate.